rsmith-nl/stltools/README.txt

 stl2pdf
 -------
-This is basically a variant of stl2ps using the Cairo library to generate PDF output directly.
+This is basically a variant of stl2ps using the cairo library to generate PDF output directly.
+It requires the cairo library and its Python binding.

 stlinfo
 -------
 This program prints some information about the STL file, like the name of the object, its bounding box and the number of facets.
-Optionally it can also list all facets.
+Optionally it can also list an STL text version of the file.
+This way stlinfo can be used to convert a binary STL file to a text version.